secretlycarl/CLIP-video-sorter/README.md

 2. It will ask for a directory of videos to process.
 Copy and paste from the file explorer.

-3. It will rename the files to be a stanard name with the count at the end (video_1 and so on) because I had some trouble with the script and videos that had the same file name.

-4. It will prompt you
+3. It will prompt you
 ```
 Enter the number of primary filters:
 ```